Student Research Fellowship at the Intersection of AI, Values, and Philosophy

 Bonnie Yang

-Undergraduate, majoring in Mathematics and Cognitive Science: Social Learning and AI Alignment
+Undergraduate majoring in Mathematics and Cognitive Science, Barnard College: Social Learning and AI Alignment

 Social learning and cumulative culture are defining features of individual human cognition and human collectives, respectively, that have been largely unaddressed by AI developers focused on narrow task performance.
 Without mechanisms for social learning—our only guaranteed method of producing human-like culture—AI alignment strategies will remain brittle and ad-hoc.
 Taking a bottom-up approach to agent-agent alignment, my project explores the emergence and enforcement of cultural norms—behavioral regularities that are stable but arbitrary solutions to repeated coordination problems, after David Lewis—by “embodying” deep learning models in complex, affordance-rich virtual environments (e.g., video games).
 Specific research questions include: What cognitive modules (e.g., expert imitation learning) are needed for social knowledge transmission and role specialization?
 How do diverse modules/architectures in the population impact collective behavior?
 What mechanisms underlie norm enforcement vs. emergence?
 By the end of this project, I hope to make a (open-source) code pipeline to simulate AI agents working on at least one well-defined cooperative task.